angular/angular/adev/src/content/guide/ngmodules/faq.md

 ## What classes should I add to the `declarations` array?

-Add [declarable](/guide/ngmodules/bootstrapping#the-declarations-array) classes &mdash;components, directives, and pipes&mdash; to a `declarations` list.
+Add [declarable](/guide/ngmodules/bootstrapping#the-declarations-array) classes —components, directives, and pipes— to a `declarations` list.

 Declare these classes in *exactly one* module of the application.
 Declare them in a module if they belong to that particular module.

 ## What is a `declarable`?

-Declarables are the class types &mdash;components, directives, and pipes&mdash; that you can add to a module's `declarations` list.
+Declarables are the class types —components, directives, and pipes— that you can add to a module's `declarations` list.
 They're the only classes that you can add to `declarations`.

 ## What classes should I *not* add to `declarations`?